ThinkDataEd/curriculum/docs/unit1/lesson4.md

 turn it into something useful to us?

 2. Inform students that they will be learning about the **Data Cycle** today.
 The Data Cycle is a guide we can use when learning to think about data.
-We usually start with posing statistical investigative questions.
+We usually start with posing statistical questions.
 Display the graphic from *The Data Cycle* file ([LMR_U1_L4_A](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_6.0/IDS_LMR_Unit 1_v_6.0/LMR_U1_L4_A.pdf)):
     <div align="right"><iframe src="https://docs.google.com/viewerng/viewer?url=https://curriculum.thinkdataed.org/IDS_Curriculum_v_5.0/2_IDS_LMRs_v_6.0/IDS_LMR_Unit 1_v_6.0/LMR_U1_L4_A.pdf&embedded=true" style=" width:420px;height:400px;" frameborder="0"></iframe><br>[LMR_U1_L4_A](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_6.0/IDS_LMR_Unit 1_v_6.0/LMR_U1_L4_A.pdf)</div>